Jawbone/UPPlatform_Android_SDK/README.md

 ![image](https://d3osil7svxrrgt.cloudfront.net/static/www/logos/jawbone/jawbone-logo-lowres.png)
 # UP Platform Android SDK
 ## Overview and Requirements
 The UP Platform Android SDK is released as a library to perform requests to UP Platform API from Android devices.
-It handles authentication using OAuth 2.0 via a WebView and also provides interfaces to make network requests to the UP platform's REST endpoints.
-Note that currently not all interfaces are implemented but they will be soon.
+It handles authentication using OAuth 2.0 via Android WebView and also provides interfaces to make network requests to the UP platform's REST endpoints.
 It is assumed that the SDK users are familiar with Java programming language and Google’s Android SDK.
-The SDK has been developed on a MacBook Pro running OS X Mavericks and Android Studio 0.8.1 and supports all Android versions from 4.0 onwards.
+The SDK has been developed on a MacBook Pro running OS X Mavericks and Android Studio 0.8.4 and supports all Android versions from 4.0 onwards.
 It is also assumed that the user has access to an existing Jawbone UP user account in order to authenticate with the UP platform.
 New accounts can be created at [jawbone.com/start/signup](http://jawbone.com/start/signup).
 Note that the user will also need to register at [Jawbone UP Developer Portal](http://jawbone.com/up/developer) and create an app in order to get the **CLIENT_ID** and **CLIENT_SECRET** constant values needed for OAuth authentication.

 ## Table of Contents